top of page

 Zohar Elmakias

 Zohar Elmakias was born in 1987 in Ramle, Israel.
-A writer, outstanding scholar, translator, essayist and literary critic, Zohar Elmakias divides her time between Jaffa and New York, where she is completing a doctorate in socio-cultural anthropology at Columbia University.
+A writer, outstanding scholar, translator, and essayist, Zohar Elmakias has received her PhD in anthropology from Columbia University in 2024.
 Her research explores spatial transformations, geographies of violence, and the political imaginary in Israel/Palestine across the twentieth century and into the twenty-first.
-Across the years she has won numerous grants and awards, including the Hebrew University of Jerusalem’s Harry Hershon Literary Prize, and a Dissertation Fieldwork Grant from the Wenner-Gren Foundation.
+Across the years she has won numerous grants and awards, including the Hebrew University of Jerusalem’s Harry Hershon Literary Prize, a Dissertation Fieldwork Grant from the Wenner-Gren Foundation, and a Dissertation Completion Fellowship from Mellon/ACLS (American Council of Learned Societies).

-She has written reviews, essays and articles for publications stretching across the Hebrew media spectrum; she directed "Duties of the Heart", a visual portrait of a young Mizrahi poet, which was subsequently screened on Israeli television and at several festivals.
+She has written reviews, essays and articles for publications stretching across the Hebrew media spectrum; she directed "Duties of the Heart", a visual portrait of a young Mizrahi poet, which was subsequently screened on television and at several festivals.
+She has served twice as a judge in the committee of the Sapir Prize, Israel's most prestigious literary award, and she has also been the co-founder and co-editor of experimental literary magazine Gufa for the past four years.
+In 2023, her short story "Eclipse" was published by Akashic Books in the anthology "West Jerusalem Noir".

-Elmakias has translated works by Ta-Nehisi Coates, James Baldwin and Jamaica Kincaid into Hebrew.
+Elmakias has translated works by Ta-Nehisi Coates, James Baldwin, Saidyia Hartman, and Jamaica Kincaid into Hebrew.
 Her choices align with the central axis running through her work: to reveal the voice of Black and Mizrahi art to Israel.
-Terminal, her first book, was hailed as "the progenitor of a new style in the [Israeli] literary canon."
+Terminal, her first book, was hailed as "theprogenitor of a new style in the [Israeli] literary canon."

 Title: Terminal